 This standard describes how fields are encoded and the general structure of messages.
 The content of a message type is specified by a message schema.
 A message schema tells which fields belong to a message and their location within a message.
 Additionally, the metadata describes valid value ranges and information that need not be sent on the wire, such as constant values.

-Message schemas may be based on standard FIX message specifications, or may be customized as needed by agreement between counterparties.
+Message schemas may be based on standard FIX message specifications or may be customized as needed by agreement between counterparties.

-Glossary
+Documentation

+This document explains:

+The binary type system for field encoding

+Message structure, including field arrangement, repeating groups, and relationship to a message header that may be provided by a session protocol.

+The Simple Binary Encoding message schema.

+Document format

+In this document, these formats are used for technical specifications and data examples.

+This is a sample encoding specification

+<type name="short" primitiveType="int16" semanticType="int" />

+This is sample data as it would be transmitted on the wire

+10270000

+Normative references

+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
+For dated references, only the edition cited applies.
+For undated references, the latest edition of the referenced document (including any amendments) applies.

+— IETF RFC 2119 – Key words for use in RFCs to Indicate Requirement Levels March 1997

+Related FIX Standards

+Simple Open Framing Header, technical specification of a message framing standard for FIX messages.

+FIX Latest, normative specification of the application layer of the FIX Protocol.

+Dependencies on other standards

+SBE is dependent on several industry standards.
+Implementations must conform to these standards to interoperate.
+Therefore, they are normative for SBE.

+IEEE 754-2008 A Standard for Binary Floating-Point Arithmetic

+ISO 639-1:2002 Codes for the representation of names of languages - Part 1: Alpha-2 code

+ISO 3166-1:2013 Codes for the representation of names of countries and their subdivisions - Part 1: Country codes

+ISO 4217:2015 Codes for the representation of currencies and funds

+ISO 8601:2004 Data elements and interchange formats - Information interchange - Representation of dates and times

+ISO 10383:2012 Securities and related financial instruments - Codes for exchanges and market identification (MIC)

+ISO/IEC 11404:2007 Information technology – General-Purpose Datatypes (GPD)

+XML 1.1 schema standards are located here W3C XML Schema

+Terms and definitions

-Data typeSimple Open Framing HeaderFIX LatestISO/IEC 11404:2007 - A field type with its associated encoding attributes, including backing primitive types and valid values or range.
+datatype - A field type with its associated encoding attributes, including backing primitive types and valid values or range.
 Some types have additional attributes, e.g. epoch of a date.

 Encoding - a message format for interchange.
 The term is commonly used to mean the conversion of one data format to another, such as text to binary.
-However, Simple Binary Encoding strives to use native binary data types in order to make conversion unnecessary, or at least trivial.
+However, Simple Binary Encoding strives to use native binary datatypes in order to make conversion unnecessary, or at least trivial.
 Encoding also refers to the act of formatting a message, as opposed to decoding.

 Message schema - metadata that specifies messages and their data types and identifiers.
 Message schemas may be disseminated out of band.
 For Simple Binary Encoding, message schemas are expressed as an XML document that conforms to an XML schema that is published as part of this standard.